-Ten years ago, I started as an Industrial Engineer developing lean projects at Bosch.
-I've always loved math and engineering related work, but with time I realised that my creative side needed to come out more often and play.
+Eleven years ago, I started as an Industrial Engineer developing lean projects at Bosch.
+I've always loved math and engineering, but with time I realised that my creative side needed to come out more often and play.

-Funny things about me: I am a fan of Saint Seya and X-Men since I was a child; before I was accepted in Engineering, I got in two other colleges to major in Architecture and Microbiome and Genetics Biology; I have two cats, Mia Sofia Pinho and Tiago Miguel Pinho; and I love ice cream.
+Funny things about me: I am a fan of Saint Seya and X-Men since I was a child — nowadays I am watching Haikyuu and Noragami; Before I was accepted in Engineering, I got in two other colleges to major in Architecture and Microbiome and Genetics Biology; I have two cats, Mia Sofia and Tiago Miguel Pinho; I believe in eating ice cream for breakfast (the healthy kind)!

-I have a soft spot for tech related companies, especially if their products or services focus on areas like diversity, health, well-being and sustainability.
+I have a soft spot for tech related companies, especially if their products or services focus on areas like diversity and inclusion, health, well-being and the environment.

 Work is love.
 For me, it's incredibly motivating to think about how we as human beings can make this world a better place through our work.
 And that's love.